getBoolean/mkw-time-trial-tracker/README.md

 - Automatically combines lap times with screenshot (generated from the final screenshot)
 - Shows individual lap times and total time
 - Outputs file named `Splits_[Track]_Run-[X].png`
-- Automatically triggered when final lap is saved with "Is Final Lap" checked
+- Automatically triggered when final lap is saved with "Is Final Lap" checked and image gen is enabled

 **Example output:**